Internal threats to European Paganism

 Superficial consumerism

-All kinds of grifters sell crystals, magic wands, psychic readings, and what not.
+All kinds of grifters sell crystals, magic wands, psychic readings, jewelry, merch, and what not.

-But sacred objects come to you when you open up to them.
+But sacred objects come to you when you open up and touch the divine time and space.
 They are personal and unique.

-An acorn you picked at the right time, in the right place, may have more power and value for you than an Odinn figurine you got on Temu.
+An acorn you picked at the right time and in the right place may have more power and value for you than an Odinn figurine you can get on Temu.

 It’s not about the merch you’ve got, it’s how you view the world and move through it.